ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 There are 3 different reindexing methods, useful in different contexts but working quite similarly.
 You can use only one of the 3 methods and only one time in one live-reindex session, then you have to swap the code and deploy.
 If you need to use more than one method, you must do it in different deploys.

 > If you try to use more than one of the reindexing method in the same session, the execution of the second method will raise a `MultipleReindexError` error.
-In that case the first reindexing execution took place regularly (and the error will tell you the new index/indices that have been swapped OK), but the other reindexing(s) have been aborted so you have still the old index/indices in place.
+In that case the first reindexing execution took place regularly (and the error will tell you the new index/indices that have been swapped successfully), but the other reindexing(s) have been aborted so you have still the old index/indices in place.
 If the code-changes that you were about to deploy rely on the successive reindexings that have been aborted, your app may fail, so you should complete the other reindexing in single successive deploys ASAP.
 >
 > If you are in development environment and REALLY know what you are doing, you can restart the process and silence that error by passing `:safe_reindex => false`.

+If any other (not `MultipleReindexError`) error is raised during the process, the live-reindex will be aborted.
+In that case, your old index/indices have not been touched at all so they are left exactly as before.
+The new index/indices being built are probably incomplete, so they have already been deleted by an ensure block, so they left no trace in your elasticsearch server.

 ### Flex::LiveReindex.import_models